-6 Defined to mean a clearing agency owned or operated by TMX Group or TMX Group's affiliated entities (as such term is defined in NI 21-101).
+&lt;sup>6 Defined to mean a clearing agency owned or operated by TMX Group or TMX Group's affiliated entities (as such term is defined in NI 21-101).

-7 A "Significant Maple Shareholder" is a person or company that (a) beneficially owns or exercises control or direction over more than 5% of the outstanding voting shares of TMX Group (subject to certain ordinary course of business exceptions as set out in greater detail in the Recognition Order of the OSC regarding the Maple Transaction), (b) is an "Original Maple Shareholder" that is a party to a Nomination Agreement, for so long as its Nomination Agreement is in effect, or (c) is an Original Maple Shareholder whose obligations under such Recognition Order of the OSC have not terminated pursuant to the terms thereof and that has a partner, officer, director or employee on the TMX Group Board (as defined on page 21 of this AIF), other than pursuant to a Nomination Agreement, for so long as such partner, officer, director or employee retains his or her seat on the TMX Group Board.
+&lt;sup>7 A "Significant Maple Shareholder" is a person or company that (a) beneficially owns or exercises control or direction over more than 5% of the outstanding voting shares of TMX Group (subject to certain ordinary course of business exceptions as set out in greater detail in the Recognition Order of the OSC regarding the Maple Transaction), or (b) is an "Original Maple Shareholder" whose obligations under such Recognition Order of the OSC have not terminated pursuant to the terms thereof and that has a partner, officer, director or employee on the TMX Group Board (as defined on page 12 of this AIF), for so long as such partner, officer, director or employee retains his or her seat on the TMX Group Board.
+Each of Alberta Investment Management Corporation, Caisse de dépôt et placement du Québec, Canada Pension Plan Investment Board, CIBC World Markets Inc., Desjardins Financial Corporation, Fonds de solidarité des travailleurs du Québec, The Manufacturers Life Insurance Company, National Bank Group Inc., National Bank Financial Inc., Ontario Teachers' Pension Plan Board, Scotia Capital Inc., TD Securities Inc. and 1802146 Ontario Limited, an affiliate of TD Securities Inc, is an "Original Maple Shareholder".